Kaldei/KDN/source/content/cloud/AWS Cheat Sheet SAA-C03.md

 |Data transfer device and data processing, storage up to 8TB|AWS Snowcone|
 |Data transfer device and data processing, storage up to 14TB|AWS Snowcone SSD|
 |Data transfer device and data processing, storage up to 80TB|AWS Snowball Edge|

+* **DataSync is the only option that can transfer metadata and file permissions of files.**

 # Networking